jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds a new Brotherhood of Steel Star Paladin that uses Brotherhood-painted Ultracite Power Armor and Ultracite weapons
 * Adds a Paladin combination to the Ultracite armor records so the Star Paladin can have the appropriate paint
 * Adds the legendary effects to the naming rules for Ultracite Power Armor
-* Injects Ultracite Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Ultracite Power Armor into the legendary drop lists in Power Armor to the People

 **Compatibility:**
 * Requires a patch for Brotherhood Power Armor Overhaul (included in the installer)